The Abundance Paradox

 Three-Layer Separation

-Protocol layer: algorithmic, immutable, handles money flow.
+Protocol layer: algorithmic, self-contained, handles money flow.
 No humans in the loop.
+Change pathways (circuit breaker, emergency protocol, decay cycle) are internal and pre-defined, not externally imposed.

 Metric layer: semi-immutable, updated only by supermajority.
 Defines what is measured and optimised for.